 According to the publication Restaurant Business, the group intends to stage several days of protests starting October 2, followed by intense lobbying in 11 states designed to influence the upcoming elections.
 For its part, Fight for $15 said “it’s go time” and promised a “massive nationwide mobilization October 2-4 – thousands and thousands of people.”
 Of course, whether or not this latest round gets anywhere near thousands of participants remains to be seen.

-As this blog has many times in the last several years, Fight for $15 is a front group—also known as a —sponsored by the Service Employees International Union (SEIU).
-Since at least 2012, the SEIU has waged a campaign for an inflated minimum wage of $15 per hour, something it has succeeded in achieving in some .
-Its real of course is and always has been to unionize the fast food industry—in particular McDonald’s—for reasons that seem relatively straightforward: millions of dollars in dues revenue.
+As this blog has recounted many times in the last several years, Fight for $15 is a front group—also known as a worker center—sponsored by the Service Employees International Union (SEIU).
+Since at least 2012, the SEIU has waged a campaign for an inflated minimum wage of $15 per hour, something it has succeeded in achieving in some cities and states.
+Its real objective of course is and always has been to unionize the fast food industry—in particular McDonald’s—for reasons that seem relatively straightforward: millions of dollars in dues revenue.

-The union had hoped that its allies in the Obama administration would help pave the way for successful organizing by upending labor law, in particular by imposing a loosened .
-Yet, despite sympathetic allies and the SEIU’s investment of tens of millions of dollars, the Fight for $15 the intended result, i.e., any new members.
+The union had hoped that its allies in the Obama administration would help pave the way for successful organizing by upending labor law, in particular by imposing a loosened joint employer standard.
+Yet, despite sympathetic allies and the SEIU’s investment of tens of millions of dollars, the Fight for $15 has not yielded the intended result, i.e., any new members.